-Barcelona, 27 Abril 2017 – The pharmaceutical company Uriach has closed the acquisition of Theralab, a Portuguese company that specialises in the commercialisation of food supplements.
+Barcelona, April 27th, 2017.
+The pharmaceutical company Uriach has closed the acquisition of Theralab, a Portuguese company that specialises in the commercialisation of food supplements.
 The transaction, which took place at the beginning of April, is part of the company’s Strategic Plan 2013-2017, which contemplates significant growth by means of mergers and acquisitions in addition to international expansion.

 Theralab is a pharmaceutical company that was established in 2007 and specialises in Food Supplements.
 It has an annual turnover in excess of 5 million euro and employs 40 staff.
 In recent years, this highly innovative organisation has launched several of the biggest-selling brands and products in Portuguese pharmacies, such as Depuralina, Angelicalm and Memofante, with the aim of offering high-quality natural solutions that promote health and wellbeing.

-In Consumer Healthcare business area the models of Uriach and Theralab present great similarities: in both, the focus of their products and promotion is on the end consumer in the pharmaceutical market.
-This will allow Uriach to create and leverage important synergies exchanging products and know-how while it strengthens its pre-existing business in Portugal, increasing critical mass and volume within the pharmaceutical channel.
-Uriach has had its own sales network in Portugal since 2015, which centres mainly some brands as Aquilea, Innovage and Fisiocrem, with a turnover in the region of 1 million euro.
+The business models of Uriach and Theralab present great similarities: in both, the focus of their products and promotion is on the end consumer in the pharmaceutical market.
+This will allow Uriach to create and leverage important synergies and exchange products and know-how while it strengthens its pre-existing business in Portugal, increasing critical mass and volume within the pharmaceutical channel.
+Uriach has had its own sales network in Portugal since 2015, which centres mainly on the Aquilea, Innovage and Fisiocrem brands, with a turnover in the region of 1 million euro.

 The transaction was completed at the beginning of April, and was carried out with the advice of the Mergers and Acquisitions team at Banca March.